ropensci/rnoaa/README.md

 ### Info

 * We are using the NOAA API version 2.
 A previous version of this software was using their V1 API - older versions of this software use the old API - let us know if you want to use that.
 * The docs for the NCDC data API are [here](http://www.ncdc.noaa.gov/cdo-web/webservices/v2)
 * GCHN Daily data is available [here](http://www.ncdc.noaa.gov/oa/climate/ghcn-daily/) via FTP and HTTP
 * Severe weather data docs are [here](http://www.ncdc.noaa.gov/swdiws/)

-### Attributes
+### Datasets

 There are many NOAA NCDC datasets:

 | Dataset | Description | Start date | End date |
 |---------|-------------|------------|----------|